blue-fish-0/blue-fish-0/README.md

 **Demonstrated Skills:** data processing pipelines · regularization · cross-validation

 #### [How we teach ourselves](https://maximilian-ho.github.io/how-we-teach-ourselves/)
-We created a website to share our procedures for teaching ourselves.
+We created a website to explain our procedures for teaching ourselves.
 **Demonstrated Skills:** technical writing